nice-marmot/image-dither/README.md

 ![Original image](outputs/original.jpg)

 ## Greyscale image:
 Values in original image mapped to greyscale by luminance.
-This is used by each dithering algorithm.
+This is used as the input for each dithering algorithm.
 ![Greyscale image](outputs/greyscale.png)

 ## Closest value dithering: